freak272/linux-sys-admin-journey/linux-foundation/FHS-theory.md

  - funtion : acts as the top level directory that connects all files and directories into a single unified structure. roles it plays :

 * anchor for the filesystem.

-* mount point foundation
+* mount point foundation.

-* reference point for all paths : there are always two types of paths - absolute path starts from / and relative path starts from the current working dirctory / is the logical root of the entire operating system : even if the are multiple disks they are always mounted into /.
+* reference point for all paths : there are always two types of paths - absolute path starts from / and relative path starts from the current working dirctory.

+/ is the logical root of the entire operating system : even if the are multiple disks they are always mounted into /.

 ---------------------------------------------------